Program Topics, Workshops & Event Facilities Famil Tour

 A key highlight: Mike Hammond of EMS Event Medical will introduce and outline ‘EMS Assist’ – a revolutionary new event medical app that his company has developed.
 It sends an instant request for urgent medical assistance at events.
 From pre-planning to execution, Mike will outline best practices in event and mass gathering medicine, combined with powerful anecdotes and data collected from event medicine and mass gathering medical care from across Australia.
 Mike will outline the paradigm shift required when providing effective event medical services – not first aid – in a collaborative and symbiotic relationship with local ambulance authorities and health services.

-Workshops – Friday 25th October
+Workshop Program – Friday 25th October

 Workshop 1: Crowd Safety Management